davekinkead/odesk-pdf-to-markdown/markdown/2013-05-01-president's-report-ethical-relativism.md

 2. Normative relativism is a view, according to which ethical views differ from group to group, and those different groups are right to hold their particular views.
 Their views are right for them.
 This is separate from descriptive relativism; and, notice, it requires its own argument in order to be established.
 It certainly isn’t established simply by pointing out that different cultures have different values, even if that is true.

-3. Inasmuch as their moral views are right for them, other people should not criticise those views, because, after all, those views are just as correct in that society as some conflicting views are in some other society.
+3. In as much as their moral views are right for them, other people should not criticise those views, because, after all, those views are just as correct in that society as some conflicting views are in some other society.
 Notice that this is yet a further step; and separate argument would be required for this, as well.

-4. Inasmuch as their moral views have adequate credibility, it is inappropriate for others to interfere with their activities in accordance with those values.
+4. In as much as their moral views have adequate credibility, it is inappropriate for others to interfere with their activities in accordance with those values.
 Don’t interfere, and don’t criticise.
 Yet another argument is necessary.
 And notice, this is a very long way from the claim in 1., that, as a matter of fact, different moral views are held.
 The important point in all this is that the positions held in 1, 2, 3, and 4 are all separate.
 Each requires its own justification.
 2, 3, and 4 are certainly not entailed or implied by 1.
 When the ‘it’s all relative, isn’t it?’ card is played, it is always the case (at least in my experience) that the card player does not distinguish these things, and, in fact, believes that in virtue of the establishment of 1, everything else is part of the same package and is equally established by exactly the same evidence.

 5. Who is the ‘they’ in ‘they have views different from ours’?
 Is it the slaveholders?, the slaves?, Tony Soprano’s crew?, the woman who is being stoned to death because she was raped?, the mob who stormed the embassy because they thought an important religious symbol of theirs had been slighted?
 If, of course, the ‘they’ refers simply to anyone who holds any view, then this would certainly be an odd position to hold –